-If everything goes according to plan, the JWST is scheduled to be launched on an Ariane 5 rocket from the spaceport located in Kourou, French Guiana in October of 2018.
+If everything goes according to plan, the JWST is scheduled to be launched on an Ariane 5 rocket from the spaceport located in Kourou, French Guiana, in October 2018.
 It is after the spacecraft reaches its destination in space that the real action will begin.

 Once there, the 18 segments of the primary mirror should unfold and adjust.
 The JWST’s largest feature is a five-layered Sun shield the size of a tennis court that attenuates heat from the Sun – by more than a million times.
 The JWST’s four scientific instruments have detectors that are capable of recording extremely faint signals.

 Unlike the Hubble Space Telescope, the JWST will not orbit the Earth but will orbit the Sun at a distance of 1 million miles (approximately 1.5 million kilometers) from the Earth – a location that is called the second Lagrange point, or “L2”.
 This orbit will let the telescope stay in line with the Earth as it moves around the Sun, allowing the satellite’s large sunscreen to protect the space observatory from the light and heat of the Sun, Earth, and Moon.